dohyunkim116/git_exp/README.md

 Project introduction.

-This is a git experimentation folder to play with.
+This is a project folder where you can experiment with git.